nevalang/website/content/docs/spec/source-code/index.md

 weight: 1
 ---

-This section provides an overview of Nevalang, focusing on its user and compiler perspectives, excluding the type-system which is covered separately.
+This section provides an overview of Nevalang, focusing on its user and compiler perspectives, excluding the type system which is covered separately.
 It doesn't delve into the execution details of Nevalang programs, but rather explores the abstractions present in the source code and their governing principles.

 ## Build

-Build is a set of Nevalang _modules_.
+A build is a set of Nevalang _modules_.
 Every module has a unique _module reference_.
 One of the modules is the _entry_ module.

 ## Module